A248/LibertyBans/CONTRIBUTING.md

 ### Compiling and running the current source

+Use `mvn package`.

 The jar at `bans-distribution/executable/target/LibertyBans-Executable_version.jar` can be run as a plugin on any supported platform.
 This jar does NOT relocate shaded dependencies, so it should NOT be used on a production server.
 It's meant for easy testing and development.

 ### Compiling and running the latest released version